MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 Sounds that reinforce the **progressive stages of buttons** and other interactions shouldn't have attenuation applied.
 The reinforcing effects of these sounds are generally more important than communicating the distance to the button.
 Variations can be distracting, especially with keyboards, where many button clicks will be heard in succession.

 ### Which spatialization technology should I use?
-Use HRTF (head-related transfer function)-based spatialization technologies.
+When using headphones or the HoloLens speakers, use HRTF (head-related transfer function)-based spatialization technologies.
 They model the sound propagation around the head in the physical world.
 Even when a sound source is far on one side of the head, sound propagates to the distant ear with some attenuation and delay.
 Speaker panning, in contrast, relies only on attenuation, and applies total attenuation in the left ear when sounds are on the right side (and vice-versa).
-This can be uncomfortable for normal-hearing listeners, and be inaccessible for listeners with hearing impairment in one ear.
+This can be uncomfortable for normal-hearing listeners, and inaccessible for listeners with hearing impairment in one ear.

 ## Next steps
 * [Use spatial sound in Unity](spatial-sound-in-unity.md)